bahmutov/grunt-filenames/docs/use.md

 Instead of RegExp, you can specify

-* `valid: "dashes"` - allow lowecase with dashes filenames
+* `valid: "dashes"` - allow lower-case-with-dashes filenames
-* `valid: "camelCase"` - allow camelCasedFilenames.js
+* `valid: "camelCase"` - allow camelCased filenames

 A function, for example